-Dan has been active in interfaith coalitions and used to serve on the board of the Jewish Community Relations Council for several years.
+Dan has been active in interfaith coalitions in the East Bay and used to serve on the board of the Jewish Community Relations Council for several years.

 Dan received a Baccalaureate of Science degree in Conservation of Natural Resources from U.C.
 Berkeley and a Master of Public Administration from the University of San Francisco.
 He also has ten years’ experience as a community mediator resolving neighborhood disputes.